Skip to main content

 Not every loss should be a claim.
 A decision framework for when to file and when to pay out of pocket — considering deductibles, CLUE reports, and premium impact.

-Silent Cyber in Property Insurance: The Coverage Gap Your Policy Does Not Address
+Silent Cyber in Property Insurance: The Hidden Coverage Gap

-Crystalline silica exposure during property damage repairs is a serious OSHA-regulated hazard.
-Learn what silica is, why it matters for your insurance claim, and what remediation your insurer should be paying for.
+Crystalline silica exposure during repairs is an OSHA-regulated hazard.
+What silica is, why it matters, and what remediation your insurer should be paying.

-Social Media and Insurance Claims: What Policyholders Need to Know
+Social Media and Your Insurance Claim: What Actually Matters

-Soft Costs in Insurance Claims: The Hidden Expenses Carriers Strip From Your Estimate
+Soft Costs in Insurance Claims: Hidden Estimate Expenses

-Soft costs like engineering fees, permits, supervision, and design services can add 15-25% to a claim.
-Learn what they are, why carriers fight them, and how to recover every dollar you are owed.
+Engineering fees, permits, supervision, and design services can add 15-25% to a claim.
+What soft costs are, why carriers fight them, and how to recover them.

-After a death, violent crime, drug manufacturing, or high-profile contamination event, a property may lose value even after full physical remediation.
-Learn how stigma affects property insurance claims, disclosure obligations, and what policyholders can do about diminution in value from reputational damage.
+After a death, violent crime, or contamination event, a property loses value even after physical remediation.
+Here is how stigma affects an insurance claim.

-Traditional stucco and EIFS are completely different systems with different failure modes, coverage issues, and repair requirements.
-Learn how each one affects your insurance claim.
+Traditional stucco and EIFS are different systems with different failure modes, coverage issues, and repair requirements affecting your California claim.

-How subrogation works in California property insurance claims, your insurer’s duty to notify you, deductible recovery, the made-whole doctrine, and what happens when the insurance company sits on its hands.
+How subrogation works in California, your insurer's duty to notify you, deductible recovery, the made-whole doctrine, and what happens when the carrier stalls.

 Suing Your Insurance Broker or Agent for Inadequate Coverage

-What California homeowners need to know about surplus lines (E&S) insurance — the key differences from admitted carriers, the lack of CIGA guaranty fund protection, higher premiums, coverage gaps, and how to evaluate an E&S policy.
+What California homeowners need to know about surplus lines (E&S) insurance - differences from admitted carriers, no CIGA protection, and coverage gaps.

 Systematic Underinsurance and Class Action Litigation Against Carriers